Eternal (group): Solo careers

 Louise Redknapp (née Nurding) was the first member of Eternal to leave to pursue a solo career, releasing several Top 10 singles and albums and performing two UK tours from 1995 to 2003.
 She has also presented a number of television shows, including The Clothes Show, Something for the Weekend and So You Think You Can Dance.

-Kéllé Bryan experienced minor success after leaving Eternal in the form of a no. 14 single called "Higher Than Heaven" in October 1999, but her debut solo album, Breakfast in Bed, was never released.
+Kéllé Bryan experienced minor success after leaving Eternal in the form of a number 14 single called "Higher Than Heaven" in October 1999, but her debut solo album, Breakfast in Bed, was never released.
 A second single, "I Wanna Know", was cancelled due to further health issues.
 She went on to launch her own artist management company, Red Hot Entertainment and finished as the female runner-up on the reality TV show Love Island.
-She also diversified into acting, appearing in the BBC sitcom series Me and Mrs Jones (2012) with Neil Morrisey, before joining the British soap opera Hollyoaks as series regular Martine Deveraux.
+She also diversified into acting, appearing in the BBC sitcom series Me and Mrs Jones (2012) with Neil Morrissey, before joining the British soap opera Hollyoaks as series regular Martine Deveraux.

-Easther Bennett teamed up with reggae band Aswad to record a cover of Diana King's "Shy Guy", which was released as a single in August 2002 and peaked at No. 62 on the UK Singles Chart.
+Easther Bennett teamed up with reggae band Aswad to record a cover of Diana King's "Shy Guy", which was released as a single in August 2002 and peaked at number 62 on the UK Singles Chart.
 She also recorded a solo cover of the classic song "The First Time Ever I Saw Your Face", which appeared on many "Love" themed compilations around 2002/3 including "The All-Time Classic Tearjerkers".
 She also features on the Peter Cox cover of the Marvin Gaye song "Your Precious Love".
 She then decided to turn to songwriting and has written for many different artists, including Girls Aloud.
 Easther also sings backing vocals on the Dina Carroll tracks "This Time" and "Don't Be a Stranger" (1993) along with her sister Vernie.

 Vernie Bennett stepped out of the limelight following the split of Eternal.
-She went back to finish studying law and, in 2006, gave birth to her first child.
+She went back to finish studying law and her Bar Vocational Course.
+Vernie was called to the Bar in 2005 and, in 2006, gave birth to her first child.
 In August 2010, she signed with ASM Artist Management.
 She has performed with sister Easther at James Ingham's Jog On for Cancer event for Cancer Research UK in 2015.
-She has also taken her first acting role on stage as Spirit of the Bean and appeared on ITV's All Star Mr & Mrs with her husband Bryan.
+She has also appeared on ITV's All Star Mr & Mrs with her husband Bryan.